-Tom Ross of Design Cuts joins me to talk about digital products—figuring out what to sell, how to price it, their submission process and more.
+Tom Ross of Design Cuts joins me to talk about designing digital products—figuring out what to sell, how to price it, their submission process and more.
 Get tips to help you get an edge on your competition in the creative products marketplace.

 Tom Ross is the CEO and founder of DesignCuts.com, the most high-quality marketplace for designers.
 Design Cuts helps their community of 500,000 creatives save money on the best digital resources to help their regular projects.
 Tom also hosts the popular Honest Designers Show and Honest Entrepreneur Show podcasts, which have received more than 1.5 million downloads.
 He loves teaching other creatives to master their marketing and speaks regularly at creative events across the world.